zhangchl007/MCW-App-modernization/Whiteboard design session/WDS trainer guide - App modernization.md

 ## Step 2: Design a proof of concept solution

 **Outcome**

 Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.

 Timeframe: 60 minutes

 **Business needs**

-Directions: With all participants at your table, answer the following questions and list the answers on a flip chart.
+Directions:  With all participants at your table, answer the following questions and list the answers on a flip chart:

 1. Who should you present this solution to?
 Who is your target customer audience?
 Who are the decision makers?

 2. What customer business needs do you need to address with your solution?

 **Design**

-Directions: With all participants at your table, respond to the following questions on a flip chart.
+Directions: With all participants at your table, respond to the following questions on a flip chart:

 *High-level architecture*

 1. Without getting into the details (the following sections will address the particular details), diagram your initial vision for handling the top-level requirements for the mobile and web applications, data management, and extensibility.